zhesna/OPT4e/README.md

 #### (Optimal-features Predictor for T4SS Effector proteins)

-(Please use this url for downloading OPT4e:
+(UPDATE: From now on, please use this url for downloading OPT4e:

 https://bitbucket.org/zhesna/opt4e